 (d) Irresponsible use.
 Client shall not:

 - (I) Take any action that imposes or may impose (as determined by Epom in its sole discretion) an unreasonable or disproportionately large load on Epom's infrastructure.
-Epom may apply rate coefficients in case of low fill rates when the percentage of actual impressions is less than 50% of all requests.
-Prices specified in the Exhibit A shall be multiplied by two (2) for fill rates above 30% but below or equal to 50% and multiplied by three (3) for fill rates above or equal to 10% but below or equal to 30%.
-For fill rates below 10% requests shall be counted as impressions and normal rates applied to the resulting volume.
+Epom may apply rate coefficients in case of low fill rates when the percentage of actual impressions is equal or less than 30% of all requests.
+Prices specified in the Exhibit A shall be multiplied by two (2) for fill rates above 10% but below or equal to 30% and multiplied by three (3) for fill rates below or equal to 10%.

 - (II) Interfere or attempt to interfere with the proper working of the Services or any activities conducted on the Services.